WalletScrutiny/WalletScrutinyCom/_hardware/cryptotestament.md

 ## Analysis

 The service consists of a USB device and access to a cloud-based service - what is calls its "Safeguard Plan".
+Since it was not funded, the website has gone offline.
+The project was **discontinued and never heard of again**.